 - Phase I Developmental Therapeutics Unit

 Washington University and Industry Partnerships

-As one of the leading medical research institutions in the United States, Washington University is positioned to collaborate effectively with industry partners in clinical research.
+As one of the leading medical research institutions in the U.S., Washington University is positioned to collaborate effectively with industry partners in clinical research.
 The goal for partnerships with industry is the translation of basic research discoveries into products and services for the improvement of human health and well-being.

 Washington University takes pride in having formed major corporate collaborations that respect the needs of companies and maintain the principles and autonomy of the academic process and culture.
-The University's faculty is knowledgeable and responsive to the needs of our corporate partners, and they understand and meet the expectations of contractual agreements.
-Together, the University and its partners accomplish what neither is capable of alone.
+The university's faculty is knowledgeable and responsive to the needs of our corporate partners and understands and meets the expectations of contractual agreements.
+Together, the university and its partners accomplish what neither is capable of alone.

 The university strives to structure agreements that protect the integrity of both the corporation and the university, allowing each to pursue its strengths with assistance from the other.
 Each agreement is negotiated on a case-by-case basis to take into account the diversity of our constituencies.

-Faculty often participates in the further development of licensed technology through a sponsored research agreement.
+Faculty often participate in the further development of licensed technology through a sponsored research agreement.
 These agreements often involve sharing of materials and facilities, moving the invention quickly toward practical applications.
-Through strategic licensing of University technology, corporate sponsors can obtain the use of new materials to develop products in a timely manner.
+Through strategic licensing of uiversity technology, corporate sponsors can obtain the use of new materials to develop products in a timely manner.